 We are looking for an individual with genuine enthusiasm for working in a community environment, supporting service users to live their life and manage their mental health in order to maximise their recovery and quality of life.

-Knowsley CMHT strives for excellence and supports the Community Transformation model that enables our service users to access different specialty services across the community.
+Knowsley CMHT strives for excellence and supports the Community Transformation model that assists our service users to access different specialty services across the community.

 Main duties of the job